- A level requirements: BBB

-All students have the opportunity to gain employability skills and work experience, with a curriculum that delivers the skills employers are looking for.
-The Year Abroad also offers an opportunity to develop international experience as part of their degree studies.
+French graduates have the opportunity to gain employability skills and work experience, with a curriculum that delivers the skills employers are looking for.
+The Year Abroad also provides the option to develop international experience as part of their degree studies.

 Hear what graduates say about their career progression and life after university.